KrnlLinux/KrnlUtils/README.md

 ## New Updates and notes
 Changed to python and added more flags

-Some flags wont work in help because i did not add them
+Some flags wont work because i did not add them